Lolirofle/libnsf/README.md

-nsf_info
+libnsf
 ========

-Application for viewing and modifying the metadata of the nsf audio format, a format used for storing NES music data.
+A library for handling the NES sound format, a format used to store NES music.
+Also includes an application for viewing and modifying the metadata, nsftool.